DigitallyTailored/VanillaJS-Framework/readme.md

 v.findAll(css_style_query) //a query selector which searches this view, works like v.self.querySelectorAll

 v._uid //a unique id which each view is given e.g. `au-1`.
-This value is incremented as opposed to randmized for cleaner HTML output v.selector //a css selector based on the unique id e.g. `.au-1` which could also be used in JS if need be v.output() //does not exist by default but is the recommended way to provide output from a view
+This value is incremented as opposed to randmized for cleaner HTML output v.view  //a css selector based on the view name, allowing you to style all instances of a view from one place v.selector //an alternative css selector based on the unique id e.g. `.au-1`

+v.output() //does not exist by default but is the recommended way to provide output from a view
 ```